 2005, Bashrah, Iraq.
 I was randomly appointed the official Squadron & Regimental photographer, given a camera and told to make an official record.
 As you can imagine, I had a multitude of crocodiles close to my canoe at the time – the camera nearly went AWOL a few times…

 But, slowly, I began to turn out the odd image of which I was strangely proud.
 My attitude towards photography also began to change – disinterest to curiosity, curiosity to wonder and enthusiasm.
 Happily, this remains as undiminished now as it did then.

-Twelve years plus later, the rather arbitrary fashion in which I was nominated to photograph my regiment in the Arabian deserts now makes me laugh.
+Nearly twenty later, the completely arbitrary fashion in which I was nominated to photograph my Regiment in the Arabian deserts now makes me laugh.

-Photography is an extraordinary art form.
-Its variation, versatility and sheer creative power is literally never-ending; everything can be photographed, and in a million different ways.
-It is a combination of an art and a science about which you can never hope to understand everything.
-Innate talent (or ‘your eye’) isn’t enough, but neither is just outright bloody-mindedness to learn the technical aspects; to be a photographic Jedi is to have a huge understanding and balance of both, as well as having put in thousands and thousands of hours of practise.
-It’s expensive, time consuming, frustrating, and demoralising.
+It is an extraordinary art form; the variation, versatility and sheer creative power is literally endless; everything can be photographed, and in a million different ways.The combination of art and science means that innate talent (or ‘your eye’) isn’t enough, but neither is simply dedication to learning technical aspects; to be a true Jedi, one must have deep understanding and balance of both art and science.
+Thousands and thousands of hours of practise also help!

 Photography is expensive, time consuming, frustrating, and demoralising, but…

 That sense of achievement, that sense of wonder and discovery, that nailing of that angle that you haven’t quite managed to date, or the surge of adrenaline when the bride appears, backlit, in the church door, or that simple satisfaction (and sometimes sheer exhilaration) of taking an epic photograph, makes every hour sitting and waiting for that kingfisher to arrive or interminable editing in a dark room on a sunny day entirely worthwhile.